 In Finance, you also have to obey the Financial Industry Regulatory Authority’s (FINRA) advertising rules and regulations.
 These rules prevent influencers from recommending mutual funds and stocks.

-So what isn’t covered by red tape?
-As long as your financial services thought leaders are focusing on experience rather than specific investment/stock advice, you should be good to go!
+So what is free of red tape?
+As long as your financial services thought leaders are focusing on experience over specific investment/stock advice, you are good to go!

 Subscribe to one or both of our newsletters